 How ya doin’, Sugar?

-It’s one of the more common pregnancy complications – up to 10% of pregnant women develop it – and there aren’t any symptoms, so everyone gets the once over.
+It’s one of the more common pregnancy complications – up to 10% of pregnant people develop it – and there aren’t any symptoms, so everyone gets the once over.

 You may have had one already if sugar showed up in your urine (one of the many things they are testing for when you pee in a cup every visit) or if you are high risk.

 Normally, the test takes place around 24 to 28 weeks.
 It consists of you drinking a sugary drink that would even make Willy Wonka say, “damn, that’s sweet”, waiting an hour, then having your blood taken to see if your body processed the glucose efficiently.

 If it’s too high, you’re sent back for a three-hour glucose tolerance test, where you fast for 14-hours, have your blood taken, drink your sugar shooter, then have your blood tested every hour, for the next three hours.

 Bring a book – it’s a long haul.